By-Laws and Constitution

 Section 4: HONORARY members shall be elected at a UUMA meeting upon nomination by the Board of Trustees.
 Such members shall not be obligated for dues, shall have no vote, and shall be allowed such privileges as the UUMA shall determine.

-Section 1: Membership applications shall be considered in the categories listed in Article II under the following provisions:
+Section 1: Membership applications shall be considered in the categories listed in Article II.
+Applications shall be submitted to the Executive Director in writing.

-Section 2: All applications for any category of membership, or change of category, shall come before the Board of Trustees at its next meeting.
+Section 2: All applications for any category of membership, except Associate Membership, or change of category, shall be considered by the Executive Director and granted if the applicant meets eligibility criteria.
+Applications for Associate Membership shall come before the Board of Trustees.
 Each applicant shall be informed of the decision made.
 Any applicant denied membership may appeal for reconsideration to the Board of Trustees and/or the next UUMA Membership meeting through a notice filed with the Secretary of the UUMA.
 Action by a UUMA meeting shall be final.

 Section 3: The acceptance of membership in the UUMA entails agreement by the member to abide by the UUMA's Constitution and Bylaws and Guidelines for the Conduct of Ministry.